cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 ## What is left to do?

-Most is done.
+Your work is mostly done.
 Still, you want to create the game to replace `// TODO: Handling the message`.
 For this:

 1. Decide on how to create a new and unique game ID: `newIndex`.
 2. Extract and verify addresses, such as: